Hornitos, California

 Hornitos (Spanish for "Little ovens") is a census-designated place in Mariposa County, California, United States.
 It is located on Burns Creek 25 mi by road south of Coulterville, at an elevation of 843 ft.
 The population was 38 at the 2020 census, down from 75 at the 2010 census.

-The town is featured in the 1962 film Ride the High Country as the nearest town for active mining in the nearby mountains.

 History

 The Hornitas post office opened in 1856 and changed its name to Hornitos in 1877.
 The name, meaning "little ovens" in Spanish, was derived from the community's old Mexican tombstones that were built in the shape of little square bake ovens.
 Hornitos is registered as California Historical Landmark #333.

 Domingo Ghirardelli had a general store here between 1856 and 1859, where he perfected his chocolate recipes.
 The remains of the store can still be seen in town.

 Hornitos was disincorporated by state statute in 1973.

 Geography

 Hornitos is in western Mariposa County, 18 mi west of Mariposa, the county seat, and 31 mi northeast of Merced.
 According to the United States Census Bureau, the CDP covers an area of 1.15 sqmi, all of it land.
 Burns Creek flows through the center of town, running southwest to join Bear Creek, a tributary of the San Joaquin River, in Merced County.